 Nevertheless, that sector and the rapid rise in debt in the past five years are significant concerns that we debated.

 Whether China could innovate also split opinion.
-Views ranged from believing that China is already more innovative than the US to cautious optimism over the rise of Chinese tech companies.'What if'
+Views ranged from believing that China is already more innovative than the US to cautious optimism over the rise of Chinese tech companies.

 Jim Rogers, who started the Quantum Fund with philanthropic investor George Soros, challenged the panel to identify a significant US innovation beyond the Apple i-products.